paladyne-io/learn_quasar/README.md

 A series of articles and interactive examples explaining how to use the Quasar framework https://quasar.dev to develop applications that can run on a variety of devices.

-This instructional app is aimed at beginners starting with preparation, including how to use Visual Studio Code.
+This is an instructional app aimed at beginners starting with preparation and including how to use Visual Studio Code.

 The app is hosted here:
 https://learn-quasar-p764s.ondigitalocean.app